arquillian/arquillian-container-glassfish/glassfish-remote-3.1/README.txt

 application.xml file.
 The jar test-deployments are treated as a web application.
 You can use the above standard GlassFish xml files as normal to declare your contextroot to be applied.
 For more detail, please refer to GlassFish Server 3.1 Administration Guide.
-You should consider above to avoid any conflict with you already deployed web or enterprise applications in your administrative domain.
+You should consider the above description to avoid any conflict with your already deployed web or enterprise applications in your administrative domain.

 libraries: A comma-separated list of library JAR files.
 Specify the library JAR  files